Stock Analysis · Guidewire Software Inc (GWRE)

 Overview

-- Subscription and support (recurring revenue tied to software access and ongoing support)
+- Subscription and support revenue (cloud subscriptions and maintenance/support tied to Guidewire platforms)

 Key Figures